 When you are purchasing a house, most things are up for negotiation.
 However, you might have to ask for a few concessions from the seller.
 Doing so could help you to save a lot of money, but you have to agree on a price first.

-If you need help negotiating a good price, you should consider hiring a realtor, such as Brett Coelho mortgage broker.
+If you need help negotiating a good price, you should consider hiring a realtor.
 You can also negotiate on the closing costs if you want an even lower purchase price.
 Asking your lender to cover some of the closing costs might help you to save several hundred dollars.

 If you want to save money upfront, you should opt for a mortgage with no closing costs.
 However, this option might mean higher payments over the life of the loan.